City of Portland Annexation Frequently Asked Questions

 - The existence of any proposed developments that may speed up the service being provided

 - The City is required by state law to have made progress toward providing service within 2 ½ years from the date of annexation, with an additional 2 years provided for the construction of infrastructure.
 Note that this statute does not require the City to extend services to every lot or tract within the annexed areas.
+The City of Portland will provide services to the newly annexed area in a manner that is similar in type, kind, quantity, and quality of service presently enjoyed by the citizens of the City of Portland who reside in areas of similar topography, land utilization, and population density.

 Q. Who will pick up my trash?
 When will my trash day be?